conghiaa/movies-trailer-website/README.md

 You will then use your code to generate a static web page allowing visitors to browse their movies and watch the trailers.

+This project is from [udacity](https://udacity.com).

 ## Prerequisite
 - Installed **Python**
 - Installed **Git** (optional)

 ## Download
-- if you've installed Git: `git clone ...`
+- if you've installed Git: `git clone https://github.com/conghiaa/movies-trailer-website.git`
-- otherwise, click download button on the right-top side.
+- otherwise, click **download button** on the right-top side.

 ## Usage
 ```